 With soil building something you always hear, and I’ve heard repeated over and over, is that it take “500 years to build one inch of topsoil” or some variation of these numbers.
 This what was taught in geology courses and many people still believe.
 This is the way soil is built via weatherization, that is the very slow grinding of rock to form soil over a very long period of time.
-In this context, this use of the term mineralization is more of a geologist’s definition of the term (from Dr. David Montgomery), also referred to as weathering or the breaking down of rock in the C horizon of the soil profile.
+This is the weathering or the breaking down of rock in the C horizon of the soil profile.

 Now look at what Gabe Brown has done on his farm in North Dakota.
 Gabe has built 29 inches of soil in what’s called the A/B horizon, that is topsoil.
 Most of this has actually occurred since he reintegrated livestock in his pastures, after meeting Neil Dennis at a conference around eight or so years ago.
 That’s a lot shorter period than five hundred or how so many years.

 Well, plants also exude carbon (glucose made via photosynthesis which includes the Calvin cycle-see the 5:16 minute second mark of the video below) from the tips of their roots for as deep as their roots go.
 This carbon is exchanged with bacteria via fungi networks for minerals that the plants need.
 Fungi and bacteria continually die and turnover.
 Fungi are largely made of carbon in the form of chiton.
 So, it’s this necromass (2) of bacteria and fungi that are what actually build soil via what’s known as the liquid carbon pathway or microbial carbon pump (3).